 Transfer the marks on the floor to the ceiling, creating guides to keep the top and bottom of the walls straight.

-Cut 2-by-4s for top and bottom wall plates to which you will attach the wall studs.
+Cut 2 X 4s for top and bottom wall plates to which you will attach the wall studs.
 Leave a gap in the bottom plate to make room for the door, but use a single length of board for the top plate over the door.

-Screw or nail the top and bottom 2-by-4 plates into place on the floor and ceiling, with the wide side of the boards facing up and down respectively.
+Screw or nail the top and bottom 2 X 4 plates into place on the floor and ceiling, with the wide side of the boards facing up and down respectively.

-Cut 2-by-4s for wall studs to be located every 16 inches; the number of studs needed depends on the size of the closet.
+Cut 2 X 4s for wall studs to be located every 16 inches; the number of studs needed depends on the size of the closet.
 A stud is needed on either side of the door opening, leaving a gap at least 1/2 inch taller and wider than the dimensions of the door casement.

 Nail the studs to the top and bottom plates with the narrow side of the boards facing the inside and outside of the closet; drive the nails in at an angle so they go through the stud and plate boards.
-Connect the door studs with a 2-by-4 header plate installed 1/2 inch above the height of the door and casement.
+Connect the door studs with a 2 X 4 header plate installed 1/2 inch above the height of the door and casement.

 Cover the wall frame with sheets of drywall.
-Apply construction adhesive to the studs, hold the drywall sheet in place, and then drive drywall screws into the studs spaced every 6 to 8 inches.
+Hold the drywall sheet in place, and then drive drywall screws into the studs spaced every 6 to 8 inches.
 If you need to use separate sheets of drywall, join two pieces with the joints split on the center of the stud.

 Finish the drywall with joint compound.
 Tape the joints, apply joint compound with a drywall knife and sand high spots when the mud is dry.
 Add more joint compound as needed if low spots remain, then let it dry and sand to a smooth finish.